wujekbizon/nextjs-blog/data/want-to-become-a-programmer-part4.md

 };
 ```

-We can't forget to connect Redux to ours application.
+Let's not forget to connect Redux to React part of my application.

 ```ts
 // _app.tsx